 Inventory control is one of the main concerns of businesses that have large inventory investments, such as retailers, wholesalers, restaurateurs, and manufacturers.
 The purpose of inventory control is to maximize the use of a company’s inventory and gain profit from it without intruding upon customer satisfaction levels.

 In order to remain profitable, you need to implement cost-saving and profit-boosting inventory control strategies.
-Below are seven proven tips that you can apply.
+Seven proven tips that you can apply down below.

 1. Categorize Your Inventory